- Supply Chain Platform

 Disruptions to the supply chain are affecting the lives of everybody in ways that are unprecedented.
 In fact, these supply chain issues are getting so much attention that even the White House wrote a blog post on the situation.
 A recent Forbes article attributes the labor shortage as to why supply chains are disrupted.
 However, the supply chain has been a labor-strapped profession for years now.
 Even as far back as 2017, Gartner wrote about strategies to attract new and younger talent to be our future supply chain leaders.

 I recognize that while there has been some progress on opening up career paths for the newest generation entering the workforce, there is still a lot of work that needs to be done.
 Therefore, I thought I’d do my part in helping draw members of Gen Z into a supply chain leader career journey.
-I began working in supply chain software some 30 years ago so let’s just say I have plenty of years of wisdom to share.
+I began working in warehouse management and supply chain software some 30 years ago so let’s just say I have plenty of years of wisdom to share.

 If you are embarking on a supply chain career, here are the critical skills that will be most important to keep in the front of your mind: